GeorgeCiachir/Az-204-Develop-solutions-with-CosmosDB-Storage/README.md

   - Reading data from the DB using change feed, will consume throughput
   - Partition updates will be in order, but between partitions there is no guarantee
   - Is not supported for the Azure Table API
+  - when using change feed, another collection needs to be created, which Azure uses to keep track of the sent notifications (analogy: kafka index).
+    The default name of this collection is "leases".
+Be sure that you enable the "create lease collections if not exists" flag
 - Change feed approaches
   - Azure functions
   - Change feed processor